david-hay/DollarTranslator/README.md

     grails test-app

 It was a fun little project, and most edge cases were covered.
-Whole dollars up to 21 characters are translated (999 quintillion), negatives are rejected, zero is handled.
+Whole dollars up to 21 characters are translated (999 quintillion), negatives are rejected, zero is handled, error input is caught and messaged appropriately.

 Sincerely,